EnriqueDoster/Bioinformatic_resources/Example_code_and_tutorials/tutorials_TAMU/Transferring_data_BaseSpace_to_HPRC/Transferring_seqdata_to_sharepoint.md

 ```

-This will take a couple of mins to start download, but when it does you will see it working in your terminal.
+This will take a couple of minutes to start download, but when it does you will see it working in your terminal.
 Once it finishes download, I clean up the output.
 It will put the R1 and R2 files for each sample in the project into a separate sub-directory within reads/.
 I agglomerate all my reads into one directory (reads/), then remove all the empty subdirectories.
 This is happening in the project directory (20230215_Bovine_LA_16S):

 ```
 # move all my fastq.gz files into the reads directory, then remove the now empty sub-directories
 mv reads/*/*.fastq.gz reads/
-cd reads
-rmdir *
+rmdir reads/*
 ```

 You’ll get a ton of warnings says all the fastq.gz files aren’t directories.
 Ignore it!
 Now you should have all your fastq.gz files and one .json file in your [PROJECTID]/reads/ directory.